 You can extend your policy under certain conditions.

-For other reasons you can apply to extend your Single Trip Policy by phoning us on 02 9225 7599 or sending an email to travelservice@world2cover.com.au at least 5 days before your original policy was due to end.
-Extension of cover needs our written approval and you will need to pay any applicable extra premium, if we agree to extend cover, we will issue a new Certificate of Insurance.
+For other reasons you can apply to extend your Single Trip Policy by phoning us on 02 9225 7599 or sending an email to [email protected] as soon as practicable prior to your original policy expiry date.
+Extension of cover needs our written approval and you will need to pay any applicable extra premium, if we agree to extend cover.
+We will issue a new Certificate of Insurance.
 The period of insurance on your new Certificate of Insurance combined with your previous period of insurance, cannot be longer than a combined maximum period of 12 months.
-Application to extend cover are subject to additional conditions – please refer the Product Disclosure Statement for further details.
+Applications to extend cover are subject to additional conditions – please refer the Product Disclosure Statement for further details.

 You cannot extend your cover: